mikich-k2v/K2View-Academy/articles/34_JMX_statistics/03_JMX_custom.md

 public static AutoCloseable statsDuration(String entry, String key)
 ```

-The purpose of this method is to measure the duration of the function's call between the method invocation and the invocation of the ```.close()``` function on the return object.
+The purpose of this method is to measure the duration of the function's call between its invocation and the invocation of the ```.close()``` function on the return object.

 `entry`, designates the primary key for the statistics.

-`key`, designates the sub-key for thes statistics.
+`key`, designates the sub-key for the  statistics.

 This method is returned by calling ```.close()``` on this object to indicate the end of the measurement's duration.